vdamov/TaxCalculator/README.md

-reate a Web Api application (NET5.0 or NET6.0) that would calculate net salary given the gross value as input.
+Create a Web Api application (NET5.0 or NET6.0) that would calculate net salary given the gross value as input.
 The taxation rules in the country of Imaginaria as of date are as follows: